platformsh/platformsh-docs/docs/src/development/cli/_index.md

 You can also simulate a local build of your codebase as if you were pushing a change to Platform.sh, including your services and data.

-To get more information on a particular command, preface that command with `help`:
+To get more information on a specific command, preface it with `help`:

 ```bash
 $ platform help get